DH-Center-Tuebingen/Spacialist/PLUGINS.md

 # Plugins

+Supported since Release 0.9 (_Isfahan_).

 **Please Note!**
 Plugins are in beta (since Release _Isfahan_) and installation or the overall API may change!

 ## Plugin structure

 Before actually creating a plugin, here is how the folder structure of your plugin **has** to be:

 - `App`: Hosting your Laravel Models and an `info.xml` file with several metadata of your plugin
 - `Controllers`: Hosting your Laravel Controllers
-- `database`: Place your Laravel migration files here
+- `Migration`: Place your migration files here
 - `js`: This is the destination folder for your Vue/JavaScript code. **Important**: Bundle **all** your JavaScript code into a single `script.js` file!
 - `routes`: Place for your (API) routes to connect your JS code with the Laravel Backend (`api.php`)

 ## Creating a Plugin

 The easiest way to setup a new plugin is to start with an empty vue-cli project.

 ### Init

 ```bash
 vue create spacialist_my_plugin
 ```

 For further information on how to install vue-cli, please head to [their page](https://cli.vuejs.org/guide/).

-Your `package.json` should look something like this
+Your `package.json` should look something like this:

 ```json
 {
   // ...